Marrow-Science/wavefront-voronoi-ND/README.md

 The algorithm implementation is not yet finished, and will currently produce no output.
-This warning will be removed when implementation is finished.
+This warning will be removed when a stable implementation is complete.

 # wavefront-voronoi-ND